ayudoo/odoo_business_relationships/README.rst

 * use different access permission groups for portal users
 * restrict product visibility to certain user groups
 * create and configure your own business relationships
+* recompute existing cart prices on login and address changes
 * individual pricelists for child contacts and sale order pricelists by shipping address